BioLite is developed by the Dunn Lab at Brown University.

 pip uninstall biolite

-To upgrade, use:
+To upgrade with pip, use:

 pip install -U biolite